-The CFA Institute Asset Manager Code of Professional Conduct is the global standard of conduct for investment managers to affirm their commitment to ethical principles that put client interests first.
+The Asset Manager Code of Professional Conduct (the Code) is a voluntary code of conduct we offer to help asset managers practice ethical principles that put client interests first.

-Plan Sponsors and other investors can easily identify asset managers that uphold an ethical foundation that resolves conflicts of interest in favor of investors.
-Asset Management firms signal their commitment to commonly held ethical principles.
+The Code allows investors to easily identify which asset manager firms uphold the ethical foundation that resolves conflicts of interest in favor of investors.
+By adopting the Code, asset management firms signal their commitment to commonly held ethical principles.

-The Asset Manager Code of Professional Conduct (PDF) outlines the ethical and professional responsibilities of firms that manage assets on behalf of clients.
+The Code outlines the ethical and professional responsibilities of firms that manage assets on behalf of clients.
 It provides standards and supportive guidance based on general principles of conduct.
-The Code states that managers have these responsibilities to their clients:

 - To act in a professional and ethical manner at all times